-Some of our Active Healing Therapies, such as our Exogen system and Durolane, bear the CE mark.
+Our Exogen system and Durolane, bear the CE mark.

 Other countries' regulation of medical devices

 Many other countries have specific requirements for classification, registration and postmarketing surveillance that are independent of the countries already listed.
 We obtain what we believe are the appropriate clearances for our Exogen system and Durolane and conduct our business in accordance with the applicable laws of each country.
 This landscape is constantly changing and we could be found in violation if we interpret the laws incorrectly or fail to keep pace with changes.
 In the event of either of these occurrences, we could be instructed to recall products, cease distribution and/or be subject to civil or criminal penalties.